yarkqub/my_kiosk/readme.md

 ✅ Fix bug select items in first layer subcategory
     - If this still bug, reset all items / re-create the items

+## Extra info

+To initiate your product go to `https://localhost:3000/admin.html` and use password `123` to login.
+You can add, edit and delete products in that page as admin.
+If you need to reset your order or your list of items just edit file `item.json` and `order.json`, to make it empty make sure put [] in them, don't let the files empty.
+We notice for production we will require diffrent apps to handle the client side as this apps act as a server.
+We will be adding more features to this app as we go along.

 Credits to: